vikraman/popl22-symmetries-artifact/README.md

 The files are more-or-less self-documented -- we define each reversible circuit, compute their normal forms, then quote them back, step-by-step using the semantics.
-One can inspect each term using Agda's interactive mode, using the "Compute Normal Form" command.
+One can inspect each term using Agda's interactive mode, using the "Compute Normal Form" command (in Emacs, make sure to add `C-u C-u` to compute the most normalised form).

 Note that computing normal forms for some circuits can be _really slow_.

  - [Pi/Examples/Adder.agda](https://github.com/vikraman/2DTypes/blob/popl22/Pi/Examples/Adder.agda): Reversible 3-bit/4-bit adder.
  - [Pi/Examples/Base.agda](https://github.com/vikraman/2DTypes/blob/popl22/Pi/Examples/Base.agda): Helpers and tests.